bjankord/brettjankord.com/content/blog/2013-01-10-active-development-on-categorizr-has-come-to-an-end.md

 Though when I looked at they user agents Paulo Morgado collected from IE10, running on Windows 8 on his dev device, I noticed their was no **reliable** way to differentiate the user agent between Metro and Classic Desktop mode.

 <!-- textlint-disable -->
-User agent from internet Explorer 10, running in the Metro UI:
+User agent from Internet Explorer 10, running in the Metro UI:

 ```sh
 `Mozilla/5.0 (compatible; MSIE 10.0; Windows NT 6.2; Win64; x64; Trident/6.0)`
 ```

-User agent from internet Explorer 10, running in the Classic Desktop UI:
+User agent from Internet Explorer 10, running in the Classic Desktop UI:

 ```sh
 `Mozilla/5.0 (compatible; MSIE 10.0; Windows NT 6.2; WOW64; Trident/6.0)`